-A developing baby can face numerous challenges along their development cycle; they will have to overcome numerous fevers, allergies and infections.
+Babies can face numerous challenges during their development cycle; they will have to overcome numerous fevers, allergies and infections.
 Some of these infections can be extremely contagious, one of which is ringworm.
 Treating these illnesses is one of the most important aspects of helping your child grow in a healthy and happy manner.
-Understanding these infections can help you learn more about how to identify them, treat them and prevent them.
+Here’s how you can identify them, treat them and prevent them.

 What is Ringworm?

-Ringworm is a form of infection that can be extremely contagious, surprisingly they have nothing to do with worms.
-The infection is called ringworm because of the shape of the contusion or bruise that manifests when your baby has this fungal infection.
-It is common to find ringworm infection in babies, this condition is not dangerous or extremely painful but can be extremely irritating and itchy.
+Ringworm is a type of fungal infection that can be extremely contagious.
+Surprisingly, it has nothing to do with worms.
+The infection is called ringworm because of the shape of the rash that manifests when your baby has this fungal infection.
+It is common to find a ringworm infection in babies.
+This condition can be extremely irritating and itchy.
 It is also known as tinea corporis and is most evident in children.
 This condition can manifest on any part of your child’s body from the scalp to the toes.

 Ringworm is a very common infection that manifests in school children; this disease is extremely rare in toddlers or infants.
-The most common age range for children to manifest ringworm is between 2 and 10 years.
+The most common age range for children affected by ringworm is 2 to 10 years.

 Ringworm in children and babies can be caused by a variety of factors that include:

-These infectious fungal bacteria can linger on surfaces if your baby has contact with the infection on a surface they are considered at risk for ringworm.
+If your baby has contact with the infection lingering on a surface, he is considered at risk for ringworm.

-Ringworm is contagious, your baby or child can get ringworm if they have contact with others that have the disease as well.
+Ringworm is contagious.
+Your baby or child can get ringworm if he comes in contact with others that have the disease as well.